MikaelMayer/StringSolver/README.md

 - Make sure to have PATH making sbt accessible
 - `git clone https://github.com/MikaelMayer/StringSolver.git`
 - `sbt compile`

+Now it should work.
+To test it, run `sbt test' but this might take a while.

 ### Link library for SBT